 - Fill out a Volunteer Application, and make sure to complete the foster care fields thoroughly.

 - Your application will be reviewed.
 All cats, dogs, and/or ferrets in the home must be up to date on a rabies vaccine.
-PMHS will be contacting your veterinarian to verify this information.
+PMHS may contact your veterinarian to verify this information.

-- If APPROVED, a home-check will need to be scheduled and completed by a PMHS agent.
-(Due to COVID-19, this may not occur).
+- If approved, a home-check will need to be scheduled and completed by a PMHS agent (due to COVID-19, this may occur virtually).